bharatr21/text2sql/README.md

     response = await client.post(
         "http://localhost:8000/query",
         json={
-            "question": "What is the average salary by department?", "session_id": "user-123",
+            "question": "What is the number of individuals experiencing homelessness in California?", "session_id": "user-123",
             "message_type": "human"
         }